-Each plan covers basic benefits, such as:
+Each Medigap plan covers basic benefits, such as:

-- Coinsurance charges through Medicare Plan A (up to 365 days after Original Medicare benefits are spent)
+- Coinsurance charges through Medicare Plan A (up to 365 days after Original Medicare benefits are spent).

-- Hospice care copayments and coinsurance through Medicare Plan A
+- Hospice care copayments and coinsurance through Medicare Plan A.

-- Copayments and coinsurance through Medicare Plan B
+- Copayments and coinsurance through Medicare Plan B.

-- The first three pints of blood needed due to a medical procedure
+- The first three pints of blood needed due to a medical procedure.

 Most Medicare Supplement plans do not cover:

-- Hearing aids
+- Hearing aids.

-- Private-duty nursing
+- Private-duty nursing.

-Do you travel a lot?
+Do I travel a lot?

-Do you want the maximum possible coverage?
+Do I want the maximum possible coverage?